-A full price registration for camp in 2017 will be $599, and while this is an increase for us from last year it is still about 20% under what other residential camps charge for a week-long stay.
+A full price registration for camp in 2019 was $649, and while this is an increase for us from last year it is still about 20% under what other residential camps charge for a week-long stay.
 This fee is actually less than what it costs us to have a camper in our program, and we rely on our donors to help make up the difference.
 But even with our below-market rate there are many families that want to give their child the transformative Camp Quest experience yet still cannot afford the entire fee.
-This past summer we awarded over $7000 in financial aid to families in need, which supported more than a dozen campers across both of our sessions.
+This past summer we awarded over $10,000 in financial aid to families in need, which supported more than 25 campers across both of our sessions.
 Many families are able to pay some portion, but some cannot and we are proud to say we have never turned any potential camper away due to inability to pay.
 Please help support our reality-based, confidence-building, and environmentally conscious camp program with a donation today!

 Camp Quest Humanist Principles